gourav7488/Gourav/Conduct an Audit/Conduct a security audit.md

 Confidentiality ensures that only the intended persons or recipients can access the data.
 Integrity aims to ensure that the data cannot be altered; moreover, we can detect any alteration if it occurs.
 Availability aims to ensure that the system or service is available when needed.

+The **CIA Triad** is a foundational model in cybersecurity that represents the three core principles essential to securing information and systems:

+## 1. Confidentiality
+Confidentiality ensures that only authorized individuals or systems can access sensitive data.
+This principle protects information from unauthorized access and disclosure.

+## 2. Integrity
+Integrity guarantees that data remains accurate and unaltered.
+It also includes mechanisms to detect any unauthorized changes, ensuring the trustworthiness of the information.

+## 3. Availability
+Availability ensures that information, systems, and services are accessible and operational when needed.
+It focuses on maintaining uptime and minimizing disruptions to authorized users.

+---

+These three principles work together to form the cornerstone of effective information security strategies.